 Learning how to stay safe abroad is just another piece of the puzzle, but as long as you come prepared it’ll feel just like home in no time.
 Here are our pearls of safety wisdom:

-• Visas: Getting a visa is as important as remembering your passport.
-Even though you don’t need a Visa for countries in the EU, other countries may require one – for example a US Visa is $160 and an Australian Visa is AUD350
+- Visas: Getting a visa is as important as remembering your passport.
+Even though you don’t need a Visa for countries in the EU, other countries may require one – for example a US Visa is $160 and an Australian Visa is AUD350.

-Researching this should be a top priority before you go as it can be expensive, and be sure to check the regulations of EU Visas after Brexit.
+Researching this should be a top priority before you go as it can be expensive, and be sure to check the regulations of EU Visas after Brexit. - Buy health insurance: this will safeguard you if anything bad should happen – you never know if you’ll need it.

-• See a doctor: checking in while abroad is a great way to take care of yourself and stay healthy.
+- See a doctor: checking in while abroad is a great way to take care of yourself and stay healthy.
 You may also need to have some extra vaccines in certain countries so it’s worth double checking this.

-• Ask colleagues for advice: Asking these guys will be the best way of staying safe, and your they’ll always want to help you.
+- Ask colleagues for advice: Asking these guys will be the best way of staying safe, and your they’ll always want to help you.

 If you’re a woman interning alone, ask your female colleagues for tips on how to keep yourself safe in the city – hopefully you’ll even make some friends along the way!